Matt Hancock has stated the UK is winning the fight against coronavirus because he advised anybody with symptoms they need to test.

-But early signs suggest that the Amount of students actually Back in the classroom varies based on local area.
+But early signs suggest that the Amount of students Back in the classroom varies based on the local area.

-Last night senior public health specialists made a call for Ministers to delay the lifting of some lockdown principles, caution it was and also the nation would struggle to take care of any resultant surge in cases.
+Last night senior public health specialists made a call for Ministers to delay the lifting of some lockdown principles, caution it was, and the nation would struggle to take care of any resultant surge in cases.

-“We should all remember that at the war against this virus we’re all on the same side.
-We have come so far together, we could take these measures together.
+“We should all remember that at war against this virus, we’re all on the same side.
+We have come so far together; we could take these measures together.

 “We should not throw off the progress that has been made.”

-The easing of restrictions follow programme and also coincided with the government’s brand new monitor.
+The easing of restrictions follow the program and also coincided with the government’s brand new monitor.

 Despite reports that some of the 25,000 individuals recruited as contact Tracers are given little to do, the health secretary insisted that the new system was”effective” since moving into operation in England last Thursday.